Robert Hooke was a Renaissance Man – a jack of all trades, and a master of many.

-In 1665, when he was aged 30, Hooke published the first ever scientific bestseller: Micrographia.
+In 1665, at age 30, Hooke published the first ever scientific bestseller: Micrographia.

 The book was a showcase for Hooke’s particular talents – his understanding of nature and light, his highly developed skills in designing and constructing scientific instruments, and his skills as an artist.

-Hooke had built a compound microscope with a new, screw-operated focusing mechanism he had designed.
+Hooke built a compound microscope with a new, screw-operated focusing mechanism he had designed.
 Previously, people needed to move the specimen to get it in focus.

 He further improved the microscope with lighting.
 He placed a water-lens beside the microscope to focus light from an oil-lamp on his specimens to illuminate them brightly.

 Hooke used his microscope to observe the smallest, previously hidden details of the natural world.
 His book Micrographia revealed and described his discoveries.

 Some people disputed his diagrams because they refused to believe what they showed.
 The world Hooke had discovered was too alien for them!

 Micrographia was one of the most important scientific books ever written, because it revealed a new world that people had never imagined could exist.
 Our knowledge of microbiology, quantum physics, and nanotechnology can all be traced back to Hooke’s Micrographia and the path some scientists were inspired to follow after seeing the world Hooke revealed.

 Hooke looked at the bark of a cork tree and observed its microscopic structure.
 In doing so, he discovered and named the cell – the building block of life.
 He thought the objects he had discovered looked like the individual rooms in a monastery, which were known as cells.
 Hooke did not discover the true biological function of cells.

 Micrographia and Paleontology

 Hooke used his microscope to study the ancient cells in fossilized wood.
 He concluded that fossils had once been living creatures whose cells had become mineralized.
 He also concluded that some species that had once existed must have become extinct.
 Although this is now accepted by almost everyone his proposal was controversial when he made it.